greg-raven/Uncommon-Sense/_posts/2020-02-09-taxation-theft.md

 tag: 'Thomas Sowell'
 ---

-What do you call it when someone takes someone else’s money openly by force?
+What do you call it when someone takes someone else's money openly by force?
 Robbery.
-What do you call it when a politician takes someone else’s money in taxes and gives it to someone who is more likely to vote for him?
+What do you call it when a politician takes someone else's money in taxes and gives it to someone who is more likely to vote for him?
 Social Justice.